bobdanek/dhramble/README.md

 4. `kubectl apply -f k8s/`
   * you may need to run this a few times if stuff doesn't come up before other stuff needs to come up first
 5. `kubectl apply -f pihole-secondary`
 6. Wait for stuff to come up.
-I like to watch with [🐺 k9s 🐺 ](https://k9scli.io/)
+I like to watch [🐺 k9s 🐺 ](https://k9scli.io/)
 7. Get the IP for the primary pihole:
   * kubectl describe service -n pihole pihole-dns-udp | grep Ingress
 7. Get the IP for the secondary pihole: